 I love using a crockpot, but they don’t brown your meats.
 So, if I am cooking a recipe that requires you to brown something before you put it in the crockpot, well I just might as well cook it on the stove!

 I also love to cook a good gumbo, but that requires me to stand at the stovetop stirring for no less than 30 minutes—no joke!
-The sautee feature on the Instant pot does this for you.
-Wow.
+The sautee feature on the

 3. It’s easy to clean.